-A bound copy of all the objections and appeals that Greater Wellington received has been distributed to all Subcommittee members.
-Three of the objections/appeals were received after the closing date by one or two days.
+A bound copy of all the objections and appeals that Greater Wellington has received has already been distributed to all councillors.
+Three objections/appeals were received one or two days after the closing date.
 The Local Government Commission will have to decide whether or not it will accept these objections/appeals.
-For the purposes of this report officers have assumed that these will be accepted.
+For the purposes of this report it is assumed that these will be accepted.